-ROADWAYS

-Goal P: Improve connectivity to existing street networks.
+ROADWAYS Goal P: Improve connectivity to existing street networks.
 Action 48: Initiate installation of a stoplight along the Village's Broadway frontage, between 1st and 4th avenues.

 Urbancrest's only signalized intersection is located at Broadway and Home Road.
 This presents access difficulties for motorists turning left from the main corridor of Urbancrest, from 1st Avenue to 4th Avenue, as well as pedestrians who may need to access to the northbound bus stop.
 A traffic light in this corridor would improve vehicle flow during peak traffic times and pedestrian access across Broadway.
 Additionally, if the Broadway commercial corridor revitalizes, a traffic light would be beneficial to commercial businesses by improving vehicle access to parking that should be located behind the commercial structures.
 Visibility improves from slowing and stopping passing motorists.
 A stoplight along Broadway will require a traffic study and coordination with the Ohio Department of Transportation and Grove City.
 Engage the Mid-Ohio Regional Planning Commission for design recommendations, particularly as it applies to pedestrians.
 Action 49: Improve platted alleyways.

 Alleys provide improved access to properties without the need for driveways.
-Alleys can also be used as a shared access for pedestrians. cyclists, automobiles, and other modes of transportation.
+This creates a safer pedestrian enviornment by reducing points of conflict with automobiles and the sidewalk network.
+Alleys can also be used as a shared access for pedestrians, cyclists, automobiles, and other modes of transportation.
 Many of Urbancrest's alleyways are unimproved or in need of upgrades.
 Improve platted alleyways throughout the Village, prioritizing alleys in zoning districts that allow more density.
 Use green stormwater techniques when upgrading alleyways.
 Alleys intended for shared transportation modes need adequate signage and lighting.
 Goal Q: Ensure that roadway infrastructure encourages following speed limits.
 Action 50: Implement traffic calming at key locations.

 Speeding is a reported problem throughout the Village.
 On streets where speeding as a frequent complaint, traffic calming mechanisms can be considered to slow vehicle speeds.
 They can be strategically combined with pedestrian crossings to achieve dual purposes of slowing traffic and improving pedestrian safety.
 Technical assistance for safety planning is available through the state-funded Mid-Ohio Regional Planning Association Local Safety Initiative Program.
 Collect data to determine the necessity of installing traffic calming infrastructure.
-An observer can use a radar speed gun to generate data, or a radar speed sign can be employed, which can be requested from the Franklin County Sheriff's Office.
-Traffic calming mechanisms to consider include the following:
+An observer can use a radar speed gun to generate Reducing Speeding with Traffic Calming Traffic calming is an approach to roadway design and infrastructure that either influences motorists to be more mindful of their speed or forces them to slow down for safe navigation.
+The following techniques are demonstrated at right: a curb extension, street trees, and a radar speed sign.
+The below image depicts a chicane.